-In Nature this week: high-quality de novo assembly of the apple genome, and more.
+In Nature this week: genetic history of early European farmers, and more.

-In Science this week: genomic analysis of Bantu-speaking peoples, and more.
+In Science this week: ancient Neanderthal and human genomes, and more.

 In Science this week: ancient African genome sequences, Zika virus mutation linked to microcephaly, and more.

 Researchers found evidence of widespread hunter-gatherer populations with San-related ancestry, pastoralist replacement, and more.

 Data from hundreds of individuals suggest that the country's populations are genetically diverse, with a long history of genetic isolation and differentiation.

 In PLOS this week: Mycobacterium abscessus linked to gastric conditions, placental gene expression changes associated with preterm birth, and more.

 The Guardian reports that UK universities are looking into ways to reduce labs' reliance on single-use plastics.

 People with certain gene variants tend to not like vegetables, particularly bitter ones, CNN reports.

 MIT's Technology Review reports on a company's genetic test that gauges an embryo's susceptibility to certain diseases.